mjr042/Team_A_Project/README.md

 # Team_A_Project

+Start mongod
+For linux, run command 'node login.js' from the root directorty Project is run on localhost:3000
+Group creation is at localhost:3000/groups/new
+Group pages are at localhost:3000/groups/ + the name of the group

 This skeleton contains all files needed to create a Node.js web application.
 Modules act as libraries to provide a vast array of functions.
 Many of them are unecessary but have been included for testing purposes.